 - Paris Orly

 - Sao Paolo Guarulhos International

 The Sapphire Reserve card offers 3X points per dollar on travel and dining.
 There's a 50 percent rewards bonus when you redeem for travel through Chase Ultimate Rewards.
 You can earn up to a $300 travel reimbursement credit annually and transfer points on a 1:1 basis to selected travel loyalty programs.

 Other perks include a fee credit for Global Entry or TSA Precheck, car rental privileges and access to The Luxury Hotel & Resort Collection.
-The annual fee is slightly lower than the American Express Platinum Card, at $450.

 3. Citi Prestige